 Overview

-To make a Jeopardy game, we’ll use the following features of PowerPoint:
+To create a Jeopardy game in PowerPoint, we’ll use the following features:

-• A table to create the game board (or a grid) hat shows categories and scores (or a cash value).
+• A table for creating the game board (sometimes referred to as a grid), displaying categories and scores or cash values.

-• Hyperlinks to connect each selection on the grid to its respective clue slide.
+• Hyperlinks that link each item on the grid to its corresponding clue slide.

-To publish the game in web format and share it online, we’ll use iSpring Suite, an authoring tool for creating eLearning content and converting PowerPoint presentations to an online format.
+To publish the game in web format and make it accessible online, we’ll use iSpring Suite.
+This authoring tool is made for creating eLearning materials and turning PPT presentations into web-friendly formats.

 iSpring Suite